sidiropulos/tablib/docs/tutorial.rst

 Advanced Usage
 ==============

-This part of the documentation services to give you an idea that are otherwise hard to extract from the :ref:`API Documentation <api>`.
+This part of the documentation services to give you an idea that are otherwise hard to extract from the :ref:`API Documentation <api>`

 And now for something completely different.